5 Easy Yoga Poses to Start With

-Sit down at the back of your mat on your shins and with the knees wide apart.
+Sit down at the back of your mat on your shins and with the knees wide apart, at whatever width is comfortable for you.
 Bring your big toes to touch together and allow your hips to sit back towards your heels.
 Reach the arms forward and rest your forehead down onto the floor or a block/pillow.
 Let your muscles relax in this shape.
-If reaching your arms forward is uncomfortable, bring them back by your sides with your palms flipped uowards and allow your shoulders to relax down.
+If your arms are uncomfortable reaching forward, bring them back by your sides with your palms flipped up and allow your shoulders to relax down.

 4. Supported Setu Bandha Sarvangasana (Supported Bridge Pose)

 Lie down on your back with a block or pillow nearby within arms reach.
 Bring your feet to the floor with your heels right under your knees.
-Press youro feet down to lift your hips up and place the supporting prop you have on the floor underneath your sacrum (the flat bony part between hips and low back).
+Press your feet down to lift your hips up and place the supporting prop you have on the floor underneath your sacrum (the flat bony part of the low back).
 Set your sacrum onto the prop and rest your arms by your sides or wherever is comfortable for you.
 This is a mild backbend and mild inversion.
 It tends to be grounding and soothing to the nervous system.

 5. Savasana (Corpse Pose)

 This is a completely restful posture.
 No effort required.
 Lie down on your back with your legs wider than hips-width apart or however is most comfortable to you.
-Your arms can either be rested by your sides or your hands can rest on your torso with your elbows relaxed.
+Your arms can either be rested by your sides or your hands can rest on your torso with your elbows relaxed down on the ground.
 Allow every muscle in your body to relax.
 Close the eyes.
 Let the breath move on it's own.
 To make it extra cozy, place a blanket over yourself as you're lying down.
 Give yourself time to rest here, usually somewhere between 3-10 minutes.

 Ready to start your practice?